Advanced

 stateAction('hello_world_in_widget', state: MyWidget.state);

-In your widget, you need the following code to handle the action.
+In your widget, you can define the actions you want to handle.

 ...